Last Updated on January 2, 2021 by Michael Vega

 Pretty nails are a weakness of us many, getting an expected result in natural nails is quite not possible in natural nails for various reasons like length or smoothness.

 That’s why polygel nails have become a thing at present.
 You can make any kind of pretty and unique designs on your nails yet; getting them off can be quite a challenge if you don’t know about it properly.

 Not to worry, we are here for the rescue.
 We will take you through how to remove your poly gel nails in detail.

 Let’s not waste any more words and move on straightly to the important bits,

 How to Remove Polygel Nails

 There are several ways you can remove the poly gel from your nails but neither of them is quick and instant.
 You need to give time to the process or else you can risk harming your natural nail bed.

-All of the following processes firstly require cutting the nail length as short as possible to make the removing process easier.
+All of the following processes firstly require cutting the nail length as short as possible to make the removal process easier.

 In this first process, we are discussing requires less filing or buffering as possible, that is, some people choose to soak the whole nail in acetone for a long period of time to let the acetone soften the poly gel and then scrape it off as usual.